 Below are Photo Summaries of past Socials.
 A way to see what we did, remember what you saw, or what you missed…

-If it “takes a Village to raise a child” maybe a ‘Social’ lets us meet and share with other train folks.
+If it “takes a Village to raise a child” maybe a ‘Social’ will have us gather and share with other train folks.
 This may lead to joining other groups and bigger things.

 March 2019 - folks enjoyed two presentations, videos, awards and various other material.

-We had a clinics on White Metal Castings and researching a Railroad Time Machine.
+A clinic on White Metal Castings and on researching a Railroad Time Machine.

 December 2018 - we moved to a new location, enjoyed lunch, then three presentations,